Buttigieg likely to be target at New Hampshire Democratic presidential debate

 Notably absent will be Michael Bloomberg, a billionaire former New York mayor, who is not competing in New Hampshire but has been assembling a formidable campaign operation in later voting states.
 Although Bloomberg has been ascending in national polls, he failed to meet the criteria for the Friday debate.

-Reporting by James Oliphant; Editing by Caroline Stauffer, Peter Cooney and Cynthia Osterman
+Reporting by James Oliphant; Additional reporting by Michael Martina; Editing by Caroline Stauffer, Peter Cooney and Sonya Hepinstall